|

 a final push to the summit, climbing through grassy slopes dotted with

-young coyote brush, reintroduced during restoration of the peak.
+coyote brush, reintroduced during restoration of the peak.
 At 2.1

 miles you'll reach the top of Mount Livermore, where views are simply